sorah/sorah/README.md

-Sorah is a Ruby committer and a Rubyist, Rustacean wannabe.
+Sorah is a Rubyist, or a Rustacean wannabe.
 Currently working as a SWE of Developer Experiences and corporate IT at [Cookpad](https://cookpad.com/uk)

 https://sorah.jp/